Erica Banks: Career

 In 2018, Banks released her first single, titled "Talk My Shit" independently through SoundCloud.
 On March 17, 2019, Banks subsequently self-released her first official mixtape, titled Art of the Hustle.
 In April 2019, she signed with 1501 Certified Entertainment after playing a snippet of her song "Buss It" for the label's CEO, American former baseball player Carl Crawford, in an Instagram Live video.
 Despite after signing with 1501 Certified, two of her mixtapes – Pressure and Cocky on Purpose – were subsequently self-released between June and November of that year.

 On June 19, 2020, Banks released her self-titled fourth mixtape through 1501 Certified.
 The mixtape spawned the singles, including a full version of the song "Buss It", and "Give Me That", the former of which became Banks's breakout song in January 2021 after becoming the subject of a viral trend on the video-sharing platform TikTok, giving her her first entry on the Billboard Hot 100 chart.
 In that same month, she signed a record deal with Warner Records.
 Later in that same month, she was featured on American rapper Yella Beezy's single "Star".

 In June 2023, Banks joined the eleventh season of the reality television series, Love & Hip Hop: Atlanta.

 In December 2024, Banks signed new deal in a joint venture with Arista Records.

 Artistry

-Banks has listed rappers Missy Elliott, Lil' Kim, and Nicki Minaj among her musical inspirations, and Asian Doll as an influence for music and image.
+Banks has listed rappers Missy Elliott, and Nicki Minaj among her musical inspirations, and Asian Doll as an influence for music and image.
 Musically, she has been compared by fans to American rapper Megan Thee Stallion and Ti from the Taylor Girlz.